flutter/flutter/sdk/README.md

 Execution starts in `main`, which creates the `HelloWorldApp`.
 The framework then marks `HelloWorldApp` as dirty, which schedules it to build during the next animation frame.
-Each animation frame, the framework calls `build` on all the dirty components and diffs the virtual `Node` hierarchy returned this frame with the hierarchy returned last frame.
+Each animation frame, the framework calls `build` on all the dirty components and diffs the virtual `UINode` hierarchy returned this frame with the hierarchy returned last frame.
 Any differences are then applied as mutations to the physical hierarchy retained by the engine.